Sara Crowe

-Sara Crowe is a Scottish film and stage actress who mainly plays comedy roles.
+Sara Crowe (born 22 March 1966) is a Scottish film and stage actress who mainly plays comedy roles.

 Biography

 Career

 After beginning her career on stage and in television, Crowe began to take film roles, including a part in Carry On Columbus and as the 'first bride' Laura in the comedy film Four Weddings and a Funeral.
 Her West End appearances include Private Lives, Twelfth Night, Hay Fever and The Constant Wife and, on tour, Acorn Antiques the Musical and Alan Ayckbourn's Absurd Person Singular.

 She is a regular performer (and part of the original cast) of the touring play Seven Deadly Sins Four Deadly Sinners.
-She gained notice in the United Kingdom in a series of TV advertisements for Philadelphia cream cheese spread in the 1990s, playing a ditsy blonde secretary with Ann Bryson as her friend.
-With Bryson, she also formed the comedy duo Flaming Hamsters; they co-starred in the 1995 film The Steal and the sitcom Sometime Never.
+She gained notice in the United Kingdom in a series of TV advertisements for Philadelphia cream cheese spread in the 1990s, playing a dizzy blonde secretary with Ann Bryson as her friend.
+With Bryson, she also formed the comedy duo Flaming Hamsters; they co-starred in the 1995 film The Steal and the 1996 sitcom Sometime Never.

 She appeared in the 2010 British feature film version of Tony Hawks's best selling book, Round Ireland with a Fridge.
 In 2012 she appeared in St. John's Night (1853) by Henrik Ibsen at London's Jermyn Street Theatre.